-Due to the nature of flooding in the study area, the following method was used to establish the FPA:
+Due to the nature of flooding in the study area, the following method was used to establish the those lots included in the FPA:

-- Mainstream flooding: Any of the cadastral area is affected by mainstream flooding in the 1% AEP event.
-This has been defined as the peak flood level within the open channel section of Dobroyd Canal and Hawthorne Canal plus a 500 mm freeboard, with the level extended perpendicular to the flow direction. - Overland flooding: Greater than or equal to 10% of the "active" cadastral area is affected by the 1% AEP peak flood depth of greater than 150 mm.
+- Mainstream flooding: Any of the cadastral area is impacted by the mainstream flood planning area.
+This has been defined as the peak flood level for the 1% AEP within the open channel section of Dobroyd Canal and Hawthorne Canal plus a 500 mm freeboard, with the level extended perpendicular to the flow direction. - Overland flooding: Greater than or equal to 10% of the "active" cadastral area is affected by the 1% AEP peak flood depth of greater than 150 mm.
 The "active" cadastral area was considered to be the cadastral area excluding the building area that was modelled as impermeable.